MathieuMorel62/holbertonschool-interview/README.md

 22. [**Infinite Multiplication**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/infinite_multiplication): The **Infinite Multiplication** project is developing a program to multiply two large positive numbers.
 It manages input errors, uses specific C functions and complies with Betty coding standards, highlighting the optimization and efficiency of algorithms.

+23. [**Rotate 2D Matrix**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/rotate_2d_matrix): The **Rotate 2D Matrix** project consists of writing a function in Python to rotate a square matrix (n x n) 90 degrees clockwise.
+The function modifies the matrix in place without an additional data structure.
+This project strengthens the skills in matrix manipulation and algorithmy, essential in graphic computing and image processing.

 ------------------

 ## Contact